 Blue Belt promotions may be awarded by a Brown Belt Instructor on behalf of Professor Norton.

-Note: Professor Norton wishes to reiterate, that in relation to the awarding of belts, a student’s Integrity, behavior and character, on and off the mat, are an important consideration when deciding rank and can sometimes trump such issues as a student’s natural athletic ability and minimum time requirements met.
+Note: Professor Norton would often comment, that in relation to the awarding of belts, a student’s Integrity, behavior and character, on and off the mat, are an important consideration when deciding rank and can sometimes trump such issues as a student’s natural athletic ability and minimum time requirements met.
 The Professor also understands that there will be exceptions to this minimum time frame rule and is always open to discussion with Team Norton Instructors when deciding on the awarding of Rank to exceptional students and their particular circumstances, based on individual merit.

 GUIDELINES REGARDING LEG ATTACKS